 ONfungi says “find joy”

 To restore the planet, let’s play in the mud

-ONfungi is a group of volunteers and one biologist who organize citizen science experiments where you help explore soil restoration and carbon storage.
+ONfungi is a group of volunteers and one biologist who organize citizen science soil restoration and carbon storage explorations.

-It works as you apply our “mud” or Fungal Dominant Compost (FDC) to your lawn, garden or farm field.
-When you report the results using Emma Roy’s (our lonely biologist) experiment fields; you become the planets soil hero!
+It works as you apply our “mud” or Fungal Dominant Compost (ONfdc) to your lawn, garden or farm field.
+When you report the results using the online reporting fields; you become the planets soil hero!

 Your time, money and hard work are then used to do neat science.
 Plant, Observe and Report!
 Its fun, its easy, and it adds to the very real science required to address climate change.